La-Nique/Syllabus/syllabus.md

 400 Maryland Avenue, SW
 Washington, D.C.
 20202-8520

+## Syllabus Change Policy

+This syllabus is subject to change.
+Students may be informed of changes via [GitHub].

 ## Outline and Schedule of Course Topics

 Date | Topics | Reading (Ch.) | Deadlines